All Episodes

 Because the truth may end you up in jail if you don't have a fair hearing.

-You know, this whole issue, I mean, I I can't believe the Bragg case is moving forward in New York.
+You know, this whole issue, I mean, I can't believe the Bragg case is moving forward in New York.

 Some type of conservatorship will be set up.

-And then they'll be fined 350 million dollars.
+And then they'll be fined $350 million.

 Why?

-I might as well go for the go for more.
+I might as well go for more.

 Trump can't get a fair trial.